greg-raven/Uncommon-Sense/_posts/2020-09-23-more-laws-for-more-control.md

 ---
-title: 'More laws for more control'
+title: "More laws for more control"
 layout: post
 categories:
 - laws